New South Wales 46 class locomotive: History

-Demise
+Demise and preservation

 Their build quality and durability was such that 38 remained on the books in 1990.
 By April 1993, a number had been withdrawn and partially stripped with 31 in service or under repair.
 Following a decision by National Rail to use diesel locomotives on its services over the electrified network, the need for electric locomotives decreased.
 In December 1994, ten were sold for scrap.
 The remaining class members had been withdrawn by January 1996.

+A few examples have survived into preservation with locomotives 4601 and 4638 owned by Transport Heritage NSW, 4615 and 4627 owned by the Sydney Electric Train Society (SETS) and 4602 owned by the Dorrigo Steam Railway and Museum.
+4601 is located at the Valley Heights Rail Museum and 4638 is stored at the Chullora Heritage Hub.

+4615 was purchased in 1998 and was previously at the Junee Roundhouse Railway Museum until it was moved from in 2015 via Parkes4627 was previously owned by the Hunter Valley Railway Trust, but it was purchased by SETS in 2013.
+Both were later transferred to Lithgow in June 2018 and July 2023 with the former planned for operational restoration while the latter is planned for static restoration.

 Accidents

 The 46 class locomotives were involved in a number of serious incidents: